-Become an environmental, health and safety champion by helping industries produce goods and services that avoid environmental contamination, that uses less water and precious resources, and that avoid subjecting workers to hazardous conditions and materials.
+Become an environmental, health and safety champion by helping industries produce goods and services that lessen or eliminate environmental contamination, use less water and precious resources, and avoid subjecting workers to hazardous conditions and materials.

 Understand how products and machinery work, as well as how to design, manufacture, or use technology to develop mechanical systems for high-performance automobiles, aerospace systems, bioengineered devices, energy technologies, and more.

 Explore the intersection of public policy, technology, and our natural world.
 The major provides students with an opportunity to integrate their interests in science, technology, government, economics, and other social science fields while analyzing policy in terms of complex, interconnected systems.